atiyeh2016/Machine-Learning-Hands-On/README.md

 Linear regression
   &emsp;Parametric learning models:
-      &emsp;Define models and their parameters: what methods should be used to learn the hyperparameters
+      &emsp;&emsp;Define models and their parameters: what methods should be used to learn the hyperparameters
-      &emsp;Closed solution
+      &emsp;&emsp;Closed solution
-      &emsp;Numeriacal methods
+      &emsp;&emsp;Numeriacal methods
    &emsp;Higher degrees regressiona using polynomial kernels
    &emsp;A method for understanding the complexity of the model
    &emsp;bias-variance tradeoff